Robust Time Series Denoising with Learnable Wavelet Packet Transform: Denoising performances on standard functions

 The $S_p$, $S_r$ and $\bar{S}$ scores are computed again when the noise level takes the values $\{0.1, 0.4, 0.6, 0.8, 1\}$.
 Since the thresholds learned for the L-WPT are fixed to perform well for $\sigma=0.2$, there is no particular reason that it will continue to do a relevant denoising for other noise levels.
 To adjust the weights, we perform the L-WPT-($\delta$) transformation introduced in Section~\ref{p2F} with $\delta=\frac{\sigma}{ \sigma_{\rm train}}=5\sigma$.
 Here, we assume we have a good estimation of the noise level for the new operating condition.
 In order to highlight the denoising performance of our L-WPT-($\delta$) method, we compute again the best threshold of the Baseline-HT method for each noise level.

 Figure~\ref{fig-3D1} shows the specialisation and the robustness scores for each method, for the different noise levels and for each training class.
 We display the decimal logarithmic value of the scores in order to ease the reading of the graphs.
 The L-WPT performs poorly.
 However, the modified version with the weight adjustment outperforms all other methods.
 In the case of $\sigma=1$, the L-WPT-($5\sigma$) method can provide an up to 10-times better denoising capability compared to the deep NN models.
 The L-WPT-($\delta$) also outperforms the Baseline-HT method where the threshold was optimised to the new level of noise.
 It demonstrates that the filters learned by L-WPT are robust to higher levels of noise and that only the biases need to be adjusted.

-The Figure~\ref{fig-3C1} demonstrates the denoising performance of L-WPT-($5\sigma$) compared to the AE-large method for the test signal with $\sigma=1$ (both methods are trained using the class on which they are also tested: specialization regime).
+The Figure~\ref{fig-3D1} demonstrates the denoising performance of L-WPT-($5\sigma$) compared to the AE-large method for the test signal with $\sigma=1$ (both methods are trained using the class on which they are also tested: specialization regime).